TitleExecutive Director of HEOP

 Dr. Tseday Alehegn joined the Division of Academic Affairs at MMC in 2018 and currently serves as Executive Director of Academic Operations.
-Before coming to MMC Tseday served as Associate Director at Columbia University, Teachers College where she oversaw daily operations and service provisions for students, faculty and staff through the Office of Access, served on the college-wide committee for Academic Technology and Office of Digital Learning, and conducted research on mobile technologies, accessibility and universal design.
-Her prior professional experience includes working at the International Senior Lawyers Project focusing on projects in human rights, access to justice and economic development, as well as working in the biotechnology sector as a Clinical Database Programmer and IS Operations Specialist.
+Before coming to MMC Tseday served as Associate Director at Columbia University, Teachers College at the Office of Access.
+Her prior professional experience includes working at the International Senior Lawyers Project focusing on projects in human rights, access to justice and economic development, as well as working at a Silicon Valley-based biotech start-up as a Clinical Database Programmer and IS Operations Specialist.
 She is the Co-Founder of Tadias Magazine, an online publication geared towards the Ethiopian-American and Diaspora community.
 Tseday holds an Ed.D. in Health & Behavior Studies and an M.S. in Neuroscience & Education from Columbia University as well as an M.A. in Education (Program in Social Sciences, Policy & Educational Practice) and a B.A. in Human Biology from Stanford University.

 B.A., Stanford University